NajiElKotob/Awesome-Power-BI/README.md

 * Quotes
     * “Storytelling is the oldest form of education.” -- Terry Tempest Williams
     * “A great lasting story is about everyone or it will not last.
 The strange and foreign is not interesting--only the deeply personal and familiar.” -- John Steinbeck
+    * “A story that contrasts the present with the future needs a great deal of trust.” -- Doug Rose

 -----